ohmyzsh/ohmyzsh/CONTRIBUTING.md

 If not, then go ahead and submit a PR.
 Please copy to anyone relevant (_eg_ plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.

+For any extensive change, _eg_ a new plugin, you will have to find testers to +1 your PR.

 ----

 ## Use the Search, Luke